kuhrusty/AutoDad/README.md

 I used my phone to record mine.
-Once you have your recordings, and have trimmed them down to just the bits you want (I forget what tool I used for that), put them under `app/src/main/res/raw`.
+Once you have your recordings, and have trimmed them down to just the bits you want (I forget what tool I used for that--probably just the Android voice recorder), put them under `app/src/main/res/raw`.
 (I named mine `no1.m4a`, `no2.m4a`, etc., but you can name them whatever you want, as long as you stick to lower case, numbers, and underscores.)

 #### 2. Replace the list of sounds.